Elvis Presley Picture Folio (1963)

 From the document we learn that 250.000 copies of the photo folio were to be printed.
 RCA Victor took care of the financial side of this project by paying All Star Shows an amount of $75.000.
 All Star Shows would then be responsible for producing the folio, and once all expenses had been paid, the remainder of the $75.000 would be divided 50/50: half going to Elvis Presley, the other half finding its way into Parker’s bank account.

 The amount of folios that were given away for free may seem like a large number.
-But the album quickly went on to become another bestseller for Elvis (peaking at number 3 on the chart), and by far the most buyers actually had to do without a copy of this giveaway.
+But the LP quickly went on to become another bestseller for Elvis (peaking at nr.
+3 on the chart), and by far the most buyers actually had to do without a copy of this giveaway.

 Interestingly, while the album was being advertised as “By Popular Demand”, this document shows that the release of a third golden records album had already been determined in March 1960.